Air France-KLM to unveil new cost cuts - report

-PARIS Air France-KLM (AIRF.PA) is set to unveil a new series of cost-cutting and capacity-reduction measures as it faces a possible economic downturn, Les Echos reported, without citing sources.
+PARIS, Sept 5 Air France-KLM is set to unveil a new series of cost-cutting and capacity-reduction measures as it faces a possible economic downturn, Les Echos reported, without citing sources.

 The moves could be announced on Monday by Air France-KLM Chief Executive Pierre-Henri Gourgeon during a meeting scheduled with union representatives, the newspaper said.

-The Franco-Dutch airline is looking for 100 aircraft in the mid-sized 250-300-seat range and is weighing Boeing's (BA.N) 787 Dreamliner up against Airbus's EAD.PA future A350.
+The Franco-Dutch airline is looking for 100 aircraft in the mid-sized 250-300-seat range and is weighing Boeing's 787 Dreamliner up against Airbus's future A350.

 Air France-KLM had no immediate comment.